-Our engineering students like to find solutions to everyday problems.
+Our students like to find solutions to everyday problems.

 They’re curious entrepreneurs, innovators and leaders who design and build the future.
 Our graduates manage multimillion dollar construction sites, invent new renewable products and develop next-generation technology to make the world better.